jeonghanlee/e3-base-1/README.md

-# eee-base
+# E3-BASE

-This is the pilot project to build the EPICS BASE(s) in order to build the ESS EPICS Environment (aka EEE).
-However, it will be used to build a generic EPICS base also.
+This is the pilot project to build the EPICS BASE(s) in order to build the ESS EPICS Environment (aka E3).
+However, it can be used to build a generic EPICS base also.

 ## Tested Platform